 Crocheter though I am, knitting always seems to be the most popular of the yarn crafts.
-So, when looking for a new audiobook to stitch to, I found that this title grabbed my attention.
+So, when looking for a new audio book to stitch to, I found that this audio book title grabbed my attention.

 The Vampire Knitting Club is considered a cozy mystery, also called “cozies”.
-If you aren’t familiar with the term, it is a subgenre of crime novels that usually feature an amateur sluthe, placed in a small town or close knit community
+If you aren’t familiar with the term, it is a sub-genre of crime novels that usually feature an amateur sleuth, placed in a small town or close knit community

 pardon the pun, and all of the violence or intimate situations happen off page.
 They generally focus on puzzle solving more than suspense.